7 Debt Investment Options Which Give Decent Returns in India – 2023

 High

-Senior Secured Bonds are fixed-income debt securities that are now available for independent investors in India.
+Senior Secured Bonds are fixed-income debt securities now available for independent investors in India.

-As of now, the bond investment platform to offer Senior Secured Bonds is Wint Wealth.
+The bond investment platform offering senior secured bonds is Wint Wealth.
 They are a new-league debt investment option, which is carving a mark with investors.

-A secured bond is a bond that is backed by some kind of collateral like property or asset of the Issuer.
-In case the Issuer is an NBFC, a secured bond is generally backed by a pool of personal, gold, and vehicle loans provided by the NBFC to its borrowers.
+A secured bond is backed by some kind of collateral, like property or assets of the Issuer.
+If the Issuer is an NBFC, a secured bond is generally backed by a pool of personal, gold, and vehicle loans provided by the NBFC to its borrowers.

 2. Debt Mutual Funds